furudbat/raylib-next-gamejam/README.md

  - customize your key-binds in a new way
  - chain actions
- - move the character with your customized key-binds
+ - move character with your customized key-binds
    - move (Up, Right, Down, Left)
    - jump in facing direction
  - ~~collect key to open door~~
- - ~~walls and obstetrical in the node selection~~
+ - ~~walls and obstetrical in the Neurons section~~
  - 4+ Levels
  - **Rules**
    - [x] Only connect Action with Keys or Action with other Actions